 Neither liver nor cheese make an appearance in Austrian “liver cheese” (but see below).
 It might best be described as a kind of meatloaf.

-Leberkäse is not exactly fat-free (you have been warned), but it’s very tasty (again, you have been warned).
+As you might imagine, Leberkäse is not exactly fat-free (you have been warned), but it is very tasty (again, you have been warned).
 Common variants in Vienna are:

 - Käseleberkäse – with added melted cheese

-- Pikant Leberkäse – with red and green bits of spicy peppers mixed in (my favourite before I turned vegetarian)
+- Pikant Leberkäse – with red and green bits of spicy peppers mixed in (my favourite variety before I turned vegetarian)

 - Chilileberkäse – spiced up with hot chilli

 - Pferdeleberkäse – made with horsemeat

 - Wildschweinleberkäse – made with wild boar (you often get this alternative sold at the Viennese Christmas markets, for example)

 So is the name Leberkäse some kind of joke?

 The words Leber and Käse have nothing to do with the common meaning of each: they almost certainly stem from adaptations of traditional German words like Laib and Kas that reflect the shape and consistency of the food.

 To really confuse matters you need to take a trip to Germany, where calling something liver cheese is a bit of a no-no unless it actually has liver in it.
 So any Leberkäse sold in that country is expected to include liver…unless you’re in Bavaria.
 Outside Bavaria, liver-free Leberkäse is known as Original Bavarian Leberkäse.
 It’s all a bit confusing.